BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ### TestMotor.java

 Simple program to run all motors at 50% power when the user presses X on the gamepad.
 Used primarily for identifying broken motors.

+### TestGyro.java

+Checks the angles of the specified gyroscope.

+### TestGyroTurn.java

+This file contains an opmode to check if the gyroscope functionality is functioning properly by checking if the robot turns exactly 90 degrees based on the gyroscope.

 ### TestServo.java